Wilkes County Courthouse (Georgia): Previous courthouses

 By 1785, a new, independent building constructed of logs became Wilkes County's first genuine courthouse.
-According to a plaque on the present courthouse lawn, the log courthouse was replaced after only a year by a clapboard-style courthouse, which served the county from 1786-1804.
+According to a plaque on the present courthouse lawn, the log courthouse was replaced after only a year by a clapboard-style courthouse, which served the county from 1786 to 1804.
 Both the log and clapboard courthouses stood in what is today the public square in Washington.
 The next building had two stories and was originally the residence of Italian immigrant and U.S. patriot, Major Ferdinand Phinizy, who sold the house to Wilkes County Commissioners.
-Courthouse number three served the county between 1804-1817.
+Courthouse number three served the county between 1804 and 1817.

 A Federal-style, brick structure in 1817 became Wilkes county's next courthouse and the first in Georgia to feature a clock tower.
 This most recent among Wilkes' former courthouses stood in the center of Washington's public square and served the county until 1904, when it was replaced by the current courthouse, then demolished.